Close Menu

 Equatorial Guinea has a complex system of government, with a president serving as both head of state and head of government.
 The country has a unicameral parliament, but the opposition is weak and fragmented.

 The government has been accused of being authoritarian and opaque, with limited transparency and accountability.
 In 2020, the country’s human rights record was criticized by the US State Department, which noted that the government had “restricted freedom of speech and assembly” and “permitted the use of torture.”
-(See Also: St Thomas Safe to Visit?
-Is It Worth The Risk)
+(See Also: Is It Safe To Visit Montego Bay?
+A Guide To Staying Secure)

 Economy and Infrastructure